-Concrete Hub application (which can be downloaded for free) is now providing a new concrete mix design tool which allows you to design your new concrete mix in an easy and rapid way.
-No need to have the ACI standard in hand, the application provides all guidelines and performs the calculations for you.
+Giatec’s free Concrete Hub app now features a new mix tool that allows you to design your concrete mixture quickly and easily.
+No need to have the ACI standard on hand; the application provides all guidelines and performs all calculations for you.

 Step 1: Slump Flow